yimingxt/yimingxt.github.io/_pages/teaching.md

 {% include base_path %}

 ## Current Teaching
-I will be teaching STAT 440/840: Computational Inference in the spring term 2024.
+I will be teaching CS/MA 321: Introduction to Numerical Methods in Fall 2024.

 ## Past Teaching